will-mitchell22/CS3-DS4002/README.md

 # Forecasting Life Expectancy
 ## DS4002 Case Study by William Mitchell
+This repository contains the materials and instructions necessary to complete a case study on Forecasting Life Expectancy using Time-Series data.
+This case study was created during the DS4002 course of Spring 2025
 ## Hook Documents
 ## Rubric Documents
 ## Data Information